6 years experience in personal finance writing

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Dogs are the most common pet in the country.
+Dogs are the most common pets in the country.
 In fact, around 49 million U.S. households have one or more dogs.[1]
 Owning a dog comes with both routine and unexpected expenses.
-Pet insurance minimizes the financial burden you can face if your dog becomes ill or needs surgery.[2]
-It’s similar to healthcare insurance for humans in that it comes with annual deductibles, premiums, and copays.[3]
+Pet insurance minimizes the financial burden you can face if your dog becomes ill or needs surgery or veterinary care.[2]

-• Pet insurance typically covers illness and injury, while a pet wellness plan can help with the cost of preventive care.
+Pet insurance typically includes coverage for accidents and unexpected illnesses, while a pet wellness plan can help with the cost of preventive care, including annual wellness exams.

 Best pet insurance for dogs